Asylum seekers and refugees in Wigan Borough

 Wigan Council does not pay any financial support to asylum seekers.
 All support comes from central government.

-Almost all asylum seekers are not allowed to work and are forced to rely on state support – this can mean living on as little as £5 a day.
+Almost all asylum seekers are not allowed to work.
+They rely on state support, which can be as little as £7 a day.

 Can asylum seekers work?

-Asylum seekers are not allowed to work and behind the scenes, Wigan Council works closely to support government agencies to identify and prevent illegal working.
+Asylum seekers typically are not allowed to work in the UK, unless under exceptional circumstances for instance, if they are suited for a job on the government's Shortage Occupation List.
+Behind the scenes, Wigan Council works closely to support government agencies to identify and prevent illegal working.

 What positive benefits does this country get from immigration?

-Refugees make a huge contribution to the UK once they can access work and contribute through taxes, job creation and supporting the local economy through new businesses.
+Refugees contribute greatly to the UK.
+They pay taxes and create jobs.
+They also support the local economy by starting new businesses.
 Asylum-seeking children contribute very positively to schools across the country.
 This in turn enables more successful integration of families into local communities.

 Has Wigan Borough been specially selected to host asylum seekers?

 Wigan Borough has hosted asylum seekers since 2000.
-And, like all areas in the country, the borough should play a fair and balanced role in resettling asylum seekers/refugees within the community and in liaison with other councils in the area.
+And, like all areas in the country, the borough should play a fair and balanced role in resettling asylum seekers/ refugees within the community and in liaison with other councils in the area.
+Our Resettlement team is dedicated to supporting non-British Nationals to re-settle within the borough.

 How is it decided where asylum seekers live in the borough?

-The Home Office (part of central government) has a statutory duty to provide accommodation for those seeking asylum.
+The Home Office has a statutory duty to provide accommodation for those seeking asylum.

 Where asylum seekers are allocated is a decision taken by the Home Office and central government.
 Wigan Council has no control over this.